The tiny rail station at Paestum was deserted.

 I was stranded.

-Somewhere out there in the dark was a hotel room waiting for me.
+Somewhere out there in the darkness was a hotel room waiting for me.
 I considered my options.
-Walking the few miles into town pulling the roller bag on the two-lane rural road was doable but possibly dangerous.
+Pulling the roller bag on the two-lane rural road into town was doable, but possibly dangerous.
 I checked Uber and found nothing.
 I was about to call the hotel when I spotted a gravel trail leading, not to town, but to the archaeological site.

 A mile down the trail and I was at the gate of the ancient city of Paestum.
 It was closed for the day.
 However, the supporting restaurants and shops outside the gate were doing business.
 I asked at the nearest souvenir stand if taxis were available.
 The owner spoke Italian only, but somehow I managed to communicate my dilemma.

 He gestured to another man, possibly his son, who beckoned me to follow.
 I took it to mean he was going to drive me to the hotel.
 Sort of an unlicensed Uber arrangement.
 We climbed into an old Fiat, dented and full of debris.
 During the ride, he proudly pointed out some of the town’s landmarks.
 (At least I think that’s what he was doing.
 I really had no idea.
 I kept saying, “Si, si, si,” and hoping I wasn’t being kidnapped.)